nixcodeit/nixcode-ai/README.md

 # Run with default settings
 cargo run --release

-# Make sure to set your Anthropic API key
+# Make sure to set your Anthropic API key (if not in config)
 export ANTHROPIC_API_KEY="your-api-key-here"
 ```